Is Brake Checking Illegal?

 Why Do People Brake Check?

-Brake checking is a highly dangerous aggressive driving tactic that has the potential to result in serious injuries.
-It is also financially damaging for the brake checker, as they could be left to pay for repairs to both cars, as well as medical bills.
-Unfortunately, brake checking usually occurs for one of two reasons, which we list below.
+Brake checking is a highly dangerous maneuver and aggressive driving tactic that has the potential to result in serious injuries.
+It is also financially damaging for the brake checker, as they could be left to pay for repairs to both cars and medical bills.
+The cause of brake checking involves one of the following.

 Road Rage